 Six years on and the eye disease seems to be coming back quicker and more severe every time.
 Although I have managed to find something that treats my symptoms for a short period, there is not yet a treatment that will cure my condition.

 My vision is permanently scarred and I will never fully get all my vision back, but more treatments for people with cases like mine can be found.

 I have chosen to support Sight Research UK as they have the top track record for funding uveitis research in the UK.

 They have worked with the University of Bristol, who are at the forefront of uveitis research globally and have had significant breakthroughs in other cases involving uveitis over the last 20 years.

 This could potentially help so many people.
 Each advancement in research, however small it may seem to start with, is worth it - it all adds up, so it's worth it!

-In July 2021, Abbie, her cousin, step-father and step-brother are planning to take on a 25 mile walk from New Cross Hospital Eye Department to Kidderminster.
-The team are raising funds towards uveitis research projects in the hope that new treatments will be found for people like Abbie.
+In July 2021, Abbie, her cousin, step-father and step-brother took on a 25 mile walk from New Cross Hospital Eye Department to Kidderminster.
+The team raised an amazing £1,515 towards uveitis research projects in the hope that new treatments will be found for people like Abbie.